Displaying results 17 - 24 of 30

 Content Type: Abstract

-The spatial scan statistic [1] detects significant spatial clusters of disease by maximizing a likelihood ratio statistic over a large set of spatial regions.
-Typical spatial scan approaches either constrain the search regions to… read more -
+The spatial scan statistic [1] detects significant spatial clusters of disease by maximizing a likelihood ratio statistic F(S) over a large set of spatial regions, typically constrained by shape.
+The fast localized scan [2] enables scalable… read more -

 An Empirical Comparison of Spatial Scan Statistics for Outbreak Detection